Salt and Vinegar Wings (Baked & Crispy)

 Bake or Grill?

-There are so many ways to go with these making them a perfect dish when you have lots of people over.
+There are so many ways to go when making these salt and vinegar wings when you have lots of people over.

-Some people like to make their wings based simply on the taste (the more calories the better!).
+Some people like to make their wings based simply on the flavor (the more calories the better!).

-Today I will be showing you how to make baked salt and vinegar chicken wings.
+In this post I will be showing you how to make baked salt and vinegar chicken wings.